Your Guide to Holiday Shipping: Parcel Edition

 Using a third-party logistics company, which aggregates the combined volume of its customers, gives you a better chance at securing elusive space for your shipments, because carriers are apt to give top priority to their biggest shippers.
-Worldwide Express does just that for more than 90,000 SMBs, securing capacity as the largest non-retail Authorized Reseller of UPS® services in the country.
+Worldwide Express does just that for more than 121,000 SMBs, securing capacity as part of the largest non-retail Authorized Reseller of UPS® services in the country.

 I've been shipping with a carrier for years, but now they say they don't have room for my shipment.
 What do I do?